Dicklesworthstone/bulk_transcribe_youtube_videos_from_playlist/readme.md

 ### Core Components

 - **YouTube Downloading**: Uses `pytube` to download the audio from YouTube videos or playlists.
+- **Audio Transcription**:
-- **Audio Transcription**: Leverages `faster_whisper.WhisperModel` for converting audio to text.
+  - Local Inference: Leverages `faster_whisper.WhisperModel` for converting audio to text.
 This model is a variant of OpenAI's Whisper designed for speed and accuracy.
+  - OpenAI API: Optionally uses the OpenAI API for transcription, though this uses an older and less accurate version of the Whisper model.
 - **NLP Processing**: Optionally, integrates SpaCy for sophisticated sentence splitting, enhancing the readability and structure of the transcript.
 - **CUDA Acceleration**: Implements CUDA support for GPU utilization, enhancing processing speed for compatible hardware.
+- **Progress Tracking**: Utilizes `tqdm` for displaying progress bars during transcription.

 ### Detailed Workflow